 It smells like home and the holidays.

 Head to Shut Up and Make this Christmas Simple Syrup for the recipe.
-But beware.
-This syrup makes your entire house smell heavenly and you won’t want to wait for it to cool down to try it.
-However, if you are patient and wait for it to steep fully, it continues to develop more complex layers the longer you let it cool.
+But, fair warning: This syrup makes your entire house smell heavenly, so you won’t want to wait for it to cool down to try it.

-In addition to the infused spice flavors in the syrup, I chose a high-proof rye when I made it the first time to balance the sweetness of the syrup with some peppery rye notes.
+In addition to the infused spice flavors in the syrup, I use a peppery high-proof rye, to balance the sweetness of the syrup.
 But if you prefer, a 95-100 proof bourbon will sing in this cocktail.
 Something like Old Forester 100, or a lovely Wilderness Trail Single Barrel Bourbon will taste wonderful.

-For bitters, I went with Bourbon Barrel Food’s Bohemian Bitters – bottled under the Old Forester cocktail provisions label.
-It’s their take on aromatic bitters and it’s perfect for this time of year.
+For bitters, I use Bourbon Barrel Food’s Bohemian Bitters – bottled under the Old Forester cocktail provisions label.
+It’s their take on aromatic bitters, and it’s perfect for this time of year.
 Their Smoked Cinnamon Bitters are also amazing in this cocktail.

-One thing I love about Old Fashioneds for the holidays is that they are easy and fast to make.
+One thing I love about this holiday old fashioned is that it is easy and fast to make.
 Once you’ve prepped the syrup and gathered your ingredients, you can make one in about a minute.

-I prefer to make my Old Fashioneds in a mixing glass rather than build it in the glass I’ll be drinking it in.
-So I add the whiskey, simple syrup, and bitters to my mixing glass, fill it with ice, and stir until well-chilled.
+I prefer to make my Old Fashioneds in a mixing glass rather than building it in the glass I’ll be drinking it in.
+So, add the whiskey, simple syrup, and bitters to a mixing glass, fill it with ice, and stir until well-chilled.

 While I generally stir cocktails for 30 seconds, because I serve the Old Fashioned over ice and I prefer to linger over it, I like to dilute for just 20 seconds.

-Then I strain into a chilled rocks glass with one large cube or sphere and garnish with an orange peel and a cinnamon stick.
+Strain the cocktail into a chilled rocks glass, with one large cube or sphere and garnish with an orange peel and a cinnamon stick.

-Now, this is completely optional, but I added just 2 or 3 drops of Scrappy’s Cardamom bitters.
-Cardamom is one of my favorite seasonal flavors.
-In this cocktail it adds a little complexity that is hard to pin down if you don’t know that’s the flavor that was added.
+Now, this is completely optional, but I add just 2 or 3 drops of Scrappy’s Cardamom bitters.
+Cardamom is one of my favorite seasonal flavors for this cocktail recipe.
+It adds a little complexity that is hard to pin down if you don’t know it’s there.

 Now every cocktail needs to be tweaked and perfected to your own preference.
 If you’re someone who doesn’t love licorice, leave out the star anise when making the simple syrup.
-If you’re someone who loves that flavor for the holidays, rinse your rocks glass with absinthe before pouring the Old Fashioned.
+On the other hand, if you love that flavor for the holidays, rinse your rocks glass with absinthe before pouring the Old Fashioned.

 If you prefer drinks that are slightly more bitter, consider adding extra bitters, like the cardamom I mentioned before, or a bit of ginger bitters.